Home Posts Post Search Tag Search

 The tests should follow a few guidelines:

-Avoid Pattern matching to assert the success of failure
+• Avoid pattern matching to assert success or failure <br>

 describe "Tunez.Music.search_artists/1-2" do